cloud-66-internal/help.cloud66.com/_includes/references/account/understanding-and-improving-security-score.md

 - USB-based keys such as the [YubiKey](https://www.yubico.com/)
 - Bluetooth-based keys (including wearables)
 - NFC-based keys (including many smartphones)
+- Github's [SoftU2F project](https://github.com/github/SoftU2F) which uses software to emulate hardware keys
-- Any smartphone with the Krypton app installed (this is Cloud 66's preferred method)
+- Any smartphone with the [Krypton app](https://krypt.co) installed (this is Cloud 66's preferred method)

 Follow our [how-to guide](/{{page.collection}}/account/two-factor-authentication.html#adding-a-physical-fido-security-key) to learn how to add a physical security key to your Cloud 66 account.